Civic Engagement Program

 Through workshops, treks and trainings, students can explore their passion for public service.
 By developing leadership skills, serving their communities, and exploring public policy, students can see how their actions impact the world around them.

 “Post-election, a lot of us are reconsidering what public service means to us.
 It’s not just about running for office anymore.
 It’s about all forms of public service, and people are hungry to make a direct impact, to feel like they’re making a difference and taking action.
 The Civic Engagement programs are exactly that.” — Caroline Hutton, AB'18

 Leadership Programs such as Leaders of Color, Women in Public Service, TechTeam, and The Gate help students learn the skills necessary to meaningfully influence politics and public service.
 Students can participate in one or multiple programs in order to reach their personal goals.

 Civic Engagement Initiatives are where students actualize their ideas.
 Initiatives allow students to seek answers to specific questions or address a particular public need.
-Current Initiatives, such as New Americans UChicago, the Chicago Peace Corps, and LegUP Woodlawn are a chance for students to work directly in Chicago communities on issues ranging from immigration to restorative justice and education.
+Current Initiatives, such as the Chicago Peace Corps and LegUP Woodlawn are a chance for students to work directly in Chicago communities on issues ranging from immigration to restorative justice and education.